2012 NCAA Division II football season

 The 2012 NCAA Division II football season, part of college football in the United States organized by the National Collegiate Athletic Association at the Division II level, began on September 1, 2012, and concluded with the NCAA Division II Football Championship on December 15, 2012 at Braly Municipal Stadium in Florence, Alabama, hosted by the University of North Alabama.
 The Valdosta State Blazers defeated the Winston-Salem State Rams, 35–7, to win their third Division II national title.

-It proved to be the final season for the West Virginia Intercollegiate Athletic Conference (WVIAC).
+2012 was the final season for one of the division's oldest conferences, the West Virginia Intercollegiate Athletic Conference (WVIAC).
 Shortly before the start of the 2012–13 school year, the WVIAC's nine football-playing members announced plans to break away and form a new league.
 Before the new conference was announced, one of the nine breakaway schools (Seton Hill) chose instead to join the Pennsylvania State Athletic Conference; the remaining eight schools joined with three other football-playing schools and one non-football WVIAC member left out of the original split.
 The new league, officially unveiled in August 2012 as the Mountain East Conference, began play in 2013.

 The Harlon Hill Trophy was awarded to Zach Zulli, quarterback from Shippensburg.